apiato/apiato/readme.md

 - Automatic Code and Data Backup.
 - Admin Panel (For Users Management).
 - Support login with social networks (Facebook, Twitter, Github, Google).
-- Back-end generators (to generate Modules and components) for faster development.
+- Back-end generators (to generate Containers and components) for faster development.
 - A lot more cool stuff in mind, (never stop coding).

 > Suggest a feature by opening a new Issue with (`Feature -`) title [here](https://github.com/Mahmoudz/Hello-API/issues).